iPrysyazhnyuk/SwiftNetworker/README.md

 ```
 Yes, `owner` variable will be parsed into User object without any extra code.

-Ok, it's time to present to you Router that describe GitHub API requests we want to use:
+Ok, it's time to present to you Router that describes GitHub API calls we want to use to:
+- get user details
+- get repositories owned by user
+- update user info
 ```swift
 enum GitHubRouter: NetworkerRouter {